Westmoreland Mall

 Westmoreland Mall is a two-level, enclosed super-regional shopping and casino complex in the municipality of Hempfield Township, Pennsylvania, southeast of Pittsburgh, and owned and operated by CBL Properties.
 It was completed in 1977 and was extensively renovated and expanded in 1993–1994.
-Retail anchor tenants include H&M, JCPenney, Macy's, Macy's Backstage, Macy's Home, Old Navy, and Live!
-Casino Pittsburgh, a 129,552 square foot gaming and entertainment complex in the mall's south wing.
-It contains 1,287,620 sqft of retail space on 103 acre and over 170 retailers, making it the third-largest shopping complex in Western Pennsylvania in terms of square footage and the largest mall between Pittsburgh and Lancaster.
+The mall features retailers JCPenney, Macy's, and Macy's Home, in addition to Live!
+Casino Pittsburgh and a future Dick's House of Sport store in the space formerly occupied by Sears.

+It contains 1,287,620 sqft of retail space on 103 acre and over 170 retailers, making it the second-largest shopping complex in Western Pennsylvania in terms of square footage and the largest mall between Pittsburgh and Lancaster.

 Surrounding the mall are over 25 retailers and dining establishments, including the Westmoreland Crossing strip shopping center, which opened in 1978 and features a 15-screen AMC Theatres complex, Dick's Sporting Goods, Levin Furniture, Michaels Arts and Crafts, Planet Fitness and T.J.
 Maxx.
 A variety of restaurants and outparcels completes the mall complex.

 It is located on the eastern side of the Greater Pittsburgh region on the heavily traveled U.S. Route 30 corridor.
 Adjacent to Westmoreland Mall, many big box retailers and restaurants can be found along the U.S. Route 30 and Donohoe Road retail area, which is the biggest concentration of retailers and other commercial businesses between Monroeville and Altoona.

 History

 Prior to the development of Westmoreland Mall, the immediate area surrounding the site, known as Miller's Woods, was a mixture of open fields and wooded land.
+Miller's Woods served as a popular campsite during the infancy of the Lincoln Highway which saw the likes of Thomas Edison, Henry Ford, Harvey Firestone and John Burroughs camping on the site.

-A handful of small businesses such as the former Winky's Restaurant (now Casual Male XL) were located on U.S. Route 30.
+By the 1960s, a handful of small businesses such as the former Winky's Restaurant (now DXL Big + Tall) were located on U.S. Route 30.
 At the time, residents shopped in Greensburg's business district, or at Greengate Mall (now Greengate Centre), west of the city.
 As the demand for more retail grew in the area, Kaufmann's and Sears approached the Rouse Company, owner of Greengate Mall, about the possibility of opening a new location at the facility.
 Rouse chose not to invest in the development to bring the stores in.
 Therefore, an idea for a new mall in the area was created.